-To ensure compliance with the ESEA Flexibility definition of Reward Schools, schools in the top 10% (i.e., 90th percentile or above of all schools (both Title I and non-Title I) will be named as High Progress Reward Schools if the following conditions are also met:
+To ensure compliance with the ESEA Flexibility definition of Reward Schools, schools in the top 10% (i.e., 90th percentile or above of all schools (both Title I and non-Title I) of Title I and non-Title I schools will be named as High Progress Reward Schools if the following conditions are also met:

-- The school's progress is monotonic (i.e., consistent in growth) over the time period. - For high schools, either the most recently reported graduation rate is 100% or the school is in the top 20% of schools with the largest gains in graduation rate between the most recently reported graduation rate and the graduation rate from two years prior. - The school does not have any significant achievement gaps between subgroups that are not closing (i.e., is identified as a Focus School under any criteria). - The school cannot be identified as a Reward School if it has received a School Improvement Grant (SIG) or is identified as a C3 school.
+- The school's progress is monotonic (i.e., consistent in growth) over the time period. - The school has not declined from its highest performance during the two-year period. - For high schools, either the most recently reported graduation rate is 100% or the school is in the top 20% of schools with the largest gains in graduation rate between the most recently reported graduation rate and the graduation rate from two years prior 2007-2008 and 2009-2010. - The school does not have any significant achievement gaps between subgroups that are not closing (i.e., is identified as a Focus School under any criteria). - The school cannot be identified as a Reward School if it has received a School Improvement Grant (SIG) or is identified as a C3 school.
 Oklahoma made a policy decision to identify SIG and C3 schools as Priority Schools rather than Reward Schools so that the SEA could continue to provide support and resources needed to assist the schools to continue to improve.
 Once a SIG school has completed SIG implementation, it would become eligible to serve as a high-progress Reward School.